-Parental involvement is believed to be vital, both as support and reinforcement and to share information which will be mutually helpful.
+Parental involvement is vital, both as support and reinforcement and to share information which will be mutually helpful.
 Opportunities for positive comments about pupil behaviour are exploited (see rewards system.)

 Parents are involved in drawing up the Individual Behaviour Support Plan and at all stages of the ILP if behaviour modification becomes a special need.